jhpyle/docassemble/_docs/docker.md

 short_title: Docker
 ---

+[Docker] is an application that treats a whole Linux machine, including its operating system and installed applications, as a computer-within-a-computer, called a "container."
+"Containers" are similar to a [virtual machine] in many respects.
+They are typically used for "shipping" applications.
+Instead of installing an application on a server directly, you can run the application in a "container."
+This way, the application runs bundled with all of the operating system software that it needs.
+Installing applications is quicker, simpler, and less error-prone.
+There is virtually no performance degredation.

 [Docker] is a good platform for trying out **docassemble** for the first time.
 It is also ideal in a production environment.

-Amazon's [EC2 Container Service] can be used to maintain a cluster of **docassemble** web server instances, created from [Docker] images, that communicate with a central server.
-For information about how to install **docassemble** in a multi-server arrangement on [EC2 Container Service] ("[ECS]"), see the [scalability] section.
+Since the **docassemble** application depends on so many different component parts, including a web server, SQL server, Redis server, distributed task queue, background task system, scheduled task system, and other components, running it inside of a [Docker] container is convenient.
+When all of these components are running inside of a "container," you don't have to do the work of installing and maintaining these components.

-If you are not familiar with [Docker] or with hosting web applications, you may want to use [Docassemble Toolkit], a support service provided by [community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
+As much as [Docker] simplifies the process of installing **docassemble**, it takes some time to understand the concepts behind "running," "stopping," and "starting" containers.
+If you are not familiar with [Docker] or with hosting web applications, and you want to get up and running fast, you may want to use [Docassemble Toolkit], a support service provided by [community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
 [Docassemble Toolkit] provides an encrypted **docassemble** server hosted on [Amazon Web Services].
 This saves you from needing to figure out [Docker], [Let's Encrypt], etc.

+[Docker] can also be used to deploy even the most complex **docassemble** installations.
+For example, Amazon's [EC2 Container Service] can be used to maintain a cluster of **docassemble** web server instances, created from [Docker] images, that communicate with a central server.
+For information about how to install **docassemble** in a multi-server arrangement on [EC2 Container Service] ("[ECS]"), see the [scalability] section.

 # <a name="where"></a>Choosing where to run Docker